faboo/restsh/Readme.md

 * `setAuthentication(auth)` - Sets or replaces the authentication data of the service.
 This persists between calls, but is only used if the authentication type is set in the service definition.

+NOTE: A service may be *reimported*, in which case its yaml description is reevulated, allowing you to make changes or add new calls during a session.
+Changes to the host or authentication will be reset.

 ## Defining Services